Three offers unlimited data on a range of price plans in the UK with inclusive personal hotspot and international roaming.

 - 6 More Information

-The term ‘all-you-can-eat data’ originated from the fact that ‘unlimited’ policies had previously been tarnished (e.g. with hidden download limits and fair usage policies).
-Instead, the all-you-can-eat branding is intended to signify truly unlimited downloads with no hidden limits or fair usage policies.
+The network has offered unlimited data since 2010 under the brand name of all-you-can-eat data.
+The brand name originated from the fact that ‘unlimited data’ policies had previously been tarnished (e.g. with hidden download limits and fair usage policies).
+The all-you-can-eat branding was therefore intended to signify truly unlimited downloads with no hidden limits or fair usage policies.

 Note: On Three’s website, you’ll sometimes find reference to a monthly download limit of 1,000GB.
 This figure of 1,000GB is based on a physical limit: it’s how much data Three thinks you’d be able to use if you were downloading on your smartphone 24/7.
 From the Three website: